Exabyte-io/documentation/docs/jobs/ui/results-tab.md

 ## Naming Convention

 Panels are named according to the format convention "Subworkflow Name - Unit Name".
-The name of the [application](/applications/overview.md) implemented in the current unit is also shown directly below the name of the corresponding panel.
+The name of the [application](/applications/overview.md) implemented in the current unit is also shown directly below.

 ## Collapse / Expand